elimazhol7/Oops-Shall-We-Try-Again-C-/README.md

 # Oops Shall We Try Again C++ edition

-This lab is dedicated to practice input validation, arrays, C-string, and libraries.
+"This lab is dedicated to practice input validation, arrays, C-string, and libraries."

 This program is a small input validation library I wrote in C++.
 Its main job is to make sure the user enters a valid number before the program continues.